Notes on the Geography of Argentina: Avenida de Mayo

 I know, you want to see it, but the police on this celebratory day are ready for anything and have set up barriers.

-They're also ready with the kind of equipment that American police departments beg for.
+They're also ready with the kind of equipment that police departments in the United States dream of getting.

 We've jumped up and caught a view over the barrier.
 You're going to ask about the statue: it's General Belgrano, one of the many heroes from the war for independence.
 The Casa Rosada behind him sits on the site of a Spanish fort demolished in 1873 to make way for a post office.
 The post office is still there: it's the left half of the building, converted in 1898 to a government house with the addition of the right half and the triumphal connecting arch.
 For patchwork, it's pretty good.